 Dampness, rot and infestation

 Repair category 2

-Notes High damp readings were noted within the property, including to lower wall linings around the entrance door and within the utility area.
+Notes High damp readings were noted within the property, including around the former chimney breast in a bedroom.
 The property should be checked by a timber/damp specialist firm and all necessary treatment works carried out by qualified tradesmen.